cavo789/blog/blog/2024/10/30/docker-python/index.md

 ### compose.yaml

-Next to the Dockerfile, we'll create our `compose.yaml` one.
+Next to the `Dockerfile`, we'll create our `compose.yaml` one.
 Please create that file with the following content:

 <details>